GLIN: A (G)eneric (L)earned (In)dexing Mechanism for Complex Geometries: Introduction

-Recently, there has been a flurry of works~\cite{KBC+18,WYT+19,DMY+20} attempting to leverage Machine-Learning (ML) models to simplify the index structures.
-An index, denoted as $y = f(x)$, is a ML model inherently, where x is the lookup key and y is the physical position of the complete record.
+Recently, there have been a flurry of works~\cite{KBC+18,WYT+19,DMY+20} attempting to leverage Machine-Learning (ML) models to simplify the index structures.
+An index, denoted as $y = f(x)$, can be viewed as an ML model, where x is the lookup key and y is the physical position of the complete record in an array.
 Theoretically, this ML model learns the Cumulative Distribution Function (CDF) between keys and their positions in a sorted array.
-Although learned index structures demonstrate promising results on space saving and query speedup as opposed to the traditional B+ Tree index, these approaches only work for 1 dimensional sortable point data.
+Although learned index structures demonstrate promising results on space saving and query speedup as opposed to the traditional B+ Tree index, these approaches only work for 1-dimensional (1-D) sortable values

-To remedy that, some follow-up works extend the idea to support geospatial points.
-These approaches~\cite{NDA+20,LLZ+20,WFX+19,PRK+20} partition the multidimensional space to cells and assign IDs to these cells using space-filling curve (e.g., Z-order curve~\cite{WFX+19}) or mathematical equations~\cite{LLZ+20}.
-This way, they can reduce data dimension and hence enable the ML model training.
-These approaches work well for geospatial points but are incapable of handling complex geometries such as polygons and trajectories which are widely available in geospatial data.
-One reason is that complex geometries can intersect multiple cells and thus have more than one ID.
-This leads to duplicates in the final result~\cite{YZS19} and hence {\indextitle} returns inaccurate results.
+To remedy that, follow-up works extend the idea to support geospatial points.
+These approaches~\cite{NDA+20,LLZ+20,WFX+19} partition the multidimensional space to cells and assign IDs to these cells using space-filling curve (e.g., Z-order curve~\cite{WFX+19}) or mathematical equations~\cite{LLZ+20}.
+They can reduce data dimension to 1-D and thus can be indexed by learned indexes.
+They work well for geospatial points but are incapable of handling complex geometries such as polygons and trajectories which are widely available in geospatial data.
+One reason is that complex geometries can intersect multiple cells and thus have more than one IDs.
+This leads to duplicates in the final result~\cite{YZS19} and introduces additional challenges in index maintenance.
 In addition, the user must hand-tune the partitioning resolution to find an appropriate cell size that is small enough but also does not introduce too many duplicates.
 Finding such a sweet spot can be prohibitively expensive especially when indexed geometries go across large regions by nature (e.g., trajectories).